anchanareghu/Android-Screensaver/README.md

-# DVD Screensaver with Animator
+# DVD Screensaver with ObjectAnimator

 This Android project creates a simple screensaver effect similar to the classic DVD screensaver using Animator.
 The Android logo bounces around the screen, changing color each time it hits the edges.